 Today, we’re announcing that SVP and General Manager Monica Long has been promoted to the role of President.

-Coming off our strongest year yet, Monica is one of the driving forces behind why we have been as successful as we are today despite multiple crypto winters and headwinds in the industry.
+Coming off our strongest year yet, Monica Long is one of the driving forces behind why we have been as successful as we are today despite multiple crypto winters and headwinds in the industry.
 She joined Ripple in 2013 when the company had only 10 employees.
-At a time when crypto was barely a blip on the radar, she was in the trenches establishing Ripple as a responsible leader in the crypto industry—working with regulators and evangelizing the benefits and utility of crypto, as well as earning the trust of financial institutions globally.
+At a time when crypto was barely a blip on the radar, she was in the trenches establishing Ripple as a responsible leader in the crypto industry—working with regulators with care and evangelizing the benefits and utility of crypto, as well as earning the trust of financial institutions globally.

 “From the moment I first met Monica nearly eight years ago at Ripple, it was clear that she was a force to be reckoned with.
 Her deep knowledge of crypto paired with her determination, creativity and ability to think out of the box has made her one of the most respected leaders in the industry and certainly at Ripple,” says Brad Garlinghouse, Ripple CEO.
 “Even in the current challenging crypto environment, Monica has helped guide Ripple to a very unique place of growth and financial strength.
 She’s been an instrumental adviser to me over the years and I’m grateful to have the opportunity to partner with her even more closely as she embarks on her role as President.”